 Operator precedence defines the order in which different operators are evaluated in an expression without parentheses.

 Operators with higher precedence are evaluated before operators with lower precedence.
-If two operators have the same precedence, their evaluation is determined by the operator’s associativity (left to right or right to left).
+If two operators have the same precedence, their evaluation is determined by the associativity of the operator (left to right or right to left).

 If you want to learn more about Operator Precedence